Determining Financial Need

 The Free Application for Federal Student Aid (FAFSA®) determines eligibility for federal aid programs.
 Our FAFSA® school code is 002978.

-The FAFSA® for both the current 2023-24 academic year and the upcoming 2024-25 academic year are available now.
+The FAFSA® for the 2024-25 academic year is available.

 FAFSA is a registered trademark of Federal Student Aid, U.S. Department of Education.